etingof/talks/devconf-outreachy/source/index.rst

 ----------------------------

 * Has a track record of playing with computers
-* Researched the project they apply
+* Researched the project they applied to
-* Reasonable expectations e.g. open source quirks
+* Reasonable expectations, e.g., open source quirks

 ..
 Things to talk about ^ (ietingof)

-  It seems that if a person is genuinely interested in the technology, that is not only as a prospective profession, but just for the sake of it - that is a promising sign.
+  It seems it's a promising sign when a person is genuinely interested in the technology, not only as a prospective profession, but just for the sake of it,

-  When they come well-prepared understanding what this project is all about and why it might be a good match for them - that's another good sign.
-At best, they are hoping to stay with the project after the internship is over.
+  When they come well prepared understanding what the project is all about and why it might be a good match for them, that's another good sign.
+At best, they hope to stay with the project after the internship is over.

-  Finally, one can't be too sensitive when it comes to the way open source community works.
-For instance: feedback can hurt, your work could be abandoned or reshaped in a way you do not like.
-So it's best to see the applicant understanding the potential for such development.
+  Finally, one can't be too sensitive when it comes to the way the open source community works.
+For instance, feedback can hurt and your work could be abandoned or reshaped in a way you do not like.
+So, it's best to see the applicant understanding the potential for such development.

 Come join us!
 -------------